xavicabot/filament-activecampaign/README.md

 ---

-## 🚀 Example — Automation on User Registration
+## 🚀 Examples — Automation on User Registration

 ### 1. Create automation in Filament: